 Panama’s Self Economic Solvency Visa is similar to a standard investor visa in that you must invest $300,000 in a Panamanian term deposit account, real estate, or a combination of the two.
 Procedures for applying for this visa are similar to the Friendly Nations Visa.
 You can also invest $160,000 into a Panamanian business to obtain a Business Investor Visa.

 If you only desire temporary residence, then you can invest $60,000 into an agricultural business to obtain a visa through the Panama Agricultural Investor Program.

 If you need help deciding which Panama residency option is best for you, click here.

 Although obtaining residency in Panama is rather easy, citizenship is a different story.
-If your parent is a Panama citizen, you can gain citizenship by descent.

 Technically, you can get citizenship in Panama after being a resident for five years if you spend the majority of your time there.
 However, I’ve known people who have been there for fifteen years who have still not gotten Panamanian citizenship.

 Additionally, if you value having a second passport portfolio, then Panama might not be the best option for you.
 Panama does not allow dual citizenship, so you would need to give up your other nationalities in order to become a Panamanian citizen.